A Jihad Against Violence – the Global Muslim Women Shura Council’s condemnation of domestic violence and violent extremism.

 “The most perfect of the believers in faith are the best of them in moral excellence, and the best of you are the kindest to their wives.”
 (Sunnah Tirmidhi)

 Unfortunately, there exists an inaccurate perception of Islam as a religion that condones abusive behavior towards women.
 This is based upon a misinterpretation of the following verse: “But those [wife] from whom you fear arrogance [first] advise them; [then if they persist], forsake them in bed; and [finally], strike them.
 (4:34)”

 This verse was revealed to offer nonviolent marital reconciliation.
-Unfortunately, the Arabic word “daraba” is often mistranslated as “to strike,” when it actually has over 25 meanings including “to cover,” “walk” and “turn away”.
+Unfortunately, the Arabic word “daraba” is often mistranslated as “to strike,” when it actually has over 25 meanings, including “to cover,” “to walk” and “to turn away”.
 An intertextual and historical analysis of the word indicates that “daraba” means “to go away from” in this verse.
-With the correct translation, this verse outlines three steps of resolving a marital conflict: First, the husband and wife should reconcile through communication; second, they should not sleep in the same bed to prevent physical coercion; and third, the couple should separate for some time before reconciling again.
+With the correct translation, this verse outlines three steps of resolving a marital conflict: first, the husband and wife should reconcile through communication; second, they should not sleep in the same bed to prevent physical coercion; third, the couple should separate for some time before reconciling again.
 Therefore, this instance substantiates that domestic violence has no place in Islam.

 At WISE, we assert that interpretations of the word daraba should be in agreement with the general notions of nonviolence in marital relationships in the Qur'an.
 Partners are allowed to leave the marriage if they are in a harmful or unhealthy relationship.
 Islam unequivocally advocates for amity between marriage partners and peace in the domestic sphere.

 Firoza Chic Dabby, Dahlia Khankan, Irfana Anwer, Ayisha R. Jeffries, Maha Alkhateeb, Robina Niaz, Sara Khan